vladigt9/agglomerative-clustering/README.md

 The project leverages **C++** for implementing the clustering algorithm and **OpenMP** for parallel processing to speed up computations, especially during the calculation of distances and merging of clusters.
 While the algorithm is not highly optimized, the goal is to build a solid foundation for more complex hierarchical clustering algorithms.

 ## Algorithm
-**Step 1:** The Distances between all the intial points are calculated and kept inside a condensed distance array.
+**Step 1:** The Distances between all the initial points are calculated and kept inside a condensed distance array.

 **Step 2:** A map is created for the condensed array in which the indices of the points (clusters) of the corresponding distance are kept.

 **For Loop**

-- **Step 3:** The minimum distance is found and new cluster is created.
+- **Step 3:** The minimum distance is found and a new cluster is created.

 - **Step 4:** All the distances involving the selected points (clusters) are removed from the condensed array and the map, and all remaining ones are shifted to the far left.